vega-webrtc/vega_server_ruby/README.md

 Vega Server can be served with any web server that is supported by [Faye Websocket](https://github.com/faye/faye-websocket-ruby).
-See Faye Websocket's documentation for instructions on how to use specific web servers with Faye Websocket.
-Faye Websocket requires adapters to be loaded for some web servers.
-For example, Faye Websocket requires an adapter to be loaded for the Thin web server.
+See Faye Websocket's documentation for instructions on how to use specific web servers it.
+Specifically, it may require an adapter to be loaded.
+Faye Websocket requires an adapter to be loaded for the Thin web server, for example.

 ```ruby
 # example.ru